fedbiomed/fedbiomed/docs/developer/usage_and_tools.md

 - the absence of technical regression introduced by the feature
 - the technical coherence of the implementation of the feature with the existing code base

-The *Reviewer* marks the MR as *Approved* in gitlab once it is technically ready to be merged.
+The *Reviewer* marks the MR as *Approved* in GitHub once it is technically ready to be merged.

 The *Assignee* assesses: